 Avalanche Education Split Course

 We’re bringing avalanche education to you!
 Join us for our unique, convenient split course experience in either Boulder or Denver and let us accommodate your work schedule.
-This AIARE 1 Avalanche Education course will meet in the classroom for three hours Tuesday and Thursday evenings (in either Denver or Boulder) before reconvening in Estes Park or Frisco over the weekend.
+This AIARE 1 Avalanche Education course will meet in the classroom for three hours Tuesday and Thursday evenings (in either Denver or Boulder) before reconvening in Estes Park over the weekend.

 The AIARE 1 Split Course is a four-day / 24-hour introduction to avalanche hazard management.